 Minifying or Munging Code for Faster Website Page Speed

-When it comes to building sustainable websites, optimizing performance is key.
+When it comes to sustainable web design, optimizing performance is key.
 Simply put, the faster a web page downloads to your laptop or mobile device, the less energy it uses.
 There are dozens of techniques for speeding up website performance.
 In this post, we’re going to talk about two of those techniques: minifying code and obfuscation, which works through a process called munging.

 Here is a recent comparison of the average bytes per page by content type for all websites in the Alexa Top 1,000,000 Sites from HTTP Archive.
 These snapshots were taken on April 1, 2012 and April 1, 2013.

 As you can see, the amount of these two content types on web pages is on the rise with scripts increasing by an average of 50kb per page just over the past year.